rezozero/rz-monitor/README.md

 # RZ Monitor

-RZ Monitor is a command-line tool made to watch website using RZ-CMS.
-It's a PHP script that download each url and search for CMS version.
+RZ Monitor is a command-line tool made to watch website using RZ-CMS and others too… It's based on *cURL* and it downloads each url and searches for CMS version.
-It can send a notice email, when a website cannot be accessed.
+It can send a notification email when a website cannot be accessed and when it is reachable again.

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/c72026e1-b0fd-4c22-b514-6a36dc7d2160/mini.png)](https://insight.sensiolabs.com/projects/c72026e1-b0fd-4c22-b514-6a36dc7d2160)

+## Dependancies

+* PHP 5.4 min
+* cURL
+* Composer

 ## Setup